-Additional information about the Company may be found on SEDAR at www.sedar.com.
+Additional information about the Company may be found under the Company's profile on SEDAR at www.sedar.com.

 Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities, and securities authorized for issuance under equity compensation plans, where applicable, will be contained in the Company's information circular for the annual meeting of shareholders involving the election of directors.